Imaging stars with quantum error correction: Stimulated Raman Adiabatic Passage

 \section{Stimulated Raman Adiabatic Passage}

-STIRAP is inherently robust to parameter errors and resilient to certain types of noise, and has emerged as a popular tool in quantum information.
-Notably, it is immune to loss through spontaneous emission (amplitude damping), and robust against small variations of experimental conditions, such as laser intensity, pulse timing, and pulse shape \cite{RevModPhys.89.015006}.

-We depict our set-up in Fig.~\ref{f:stirap}: (a) inside a cavity, we use three different sets of systems.
+STIRAP is inherently robust to parameter errors and resilient to certain types of noise, emerging as a popular tool in quantum information.
+It is immune to loss through spontaneous emission, and robust against small variations of experimental conditions, e.g. laser intensity and pulse timing \cite{RevModPhys.89.015006}.
+It allows the complete transfer of population along a three-level chain $\ket{0}_R\rightarrow\ket{e}\rightarrow\ket{1}_R$ (Fig.~\ref{f:stirap} (b)) from an initially populated state $\ket{0_R}$ to a target state $\ket{1}_R$ via a light-matter interaction Hamiltonian.
+We depict our set-up in Fig.~\ref{f:stirap}: (a) inside a cavity, we use three systems.
 We denote the blue array as the register.
 The blue array is initialised in a codespace of a QEC code encoding a single logical qubit, spanned by its logical codewords $\ket{0_L}$ and $\ket{1_L}$.
-We also need ancilla qubit 1 (green), and ancilla atom 2 (red).
+We also need ancilla qubit 1 (green atom with gradient fill), and ancilla atom 2 (red atom with check pattern).
 Note the three types of matter qubits could consist of different electronic sublevels of the same species of atom if desired.

-In panel (b) we describe the energy levels of ancilla atom 2.
-This atom has three energy levels: the excited state $\ket{e}$, and two ground state levels, $\ket{0}_R$ and $~\ket{1}_R$ that for convenience we have assumed degenerate, though this is not essential.
+Panel (b) depicts the energy levels of ancilla atom 2.
+This atom has three energy levels: the excited state $\ket{e}$, and two ground states, $\ket{0}_R$ and $~\ket{1}_R$ that we have assumed degenerate, though this is not essential.
 The energy difference between $\ket{0}_R$ and $\ket{e}$ is $\omega_0$.
 Ancilla atom 2 is optically trapped.
 The cavity coupling between $\ket{0}_R$ and $\ket{e}$ is denoted $g$, which is a fixed parameter that depends on the properties of the atom and the cavity; the time-dependent Rabi frequency on the transition $\ket{1}_R$ to $\ket{e}$ is denoted $\Omega(t)$.
 The parameter $\Omega(t)$ is tunable via changing the intensity of another laser, which has frequency $\omega_L$, and has detuning $\Delta$ from $\omega_0$.

 Defining $n$ to be the number of photons in the cavity, the STIRAP Hamiltonian is

 In the rotating wave approximation, in the basis $\{\ket{1_R,n-1},\ket{e, n-1 },\ket{0_R,n} \}$, the interaction Hamiltonian can be written as a direct sum,